-Sprout Parent Workbook and Syllabus (Appendix D)
+Sprout Parent Workbook and Syllabus

 During your planning process, prepare the syllabus for your families.
+The Parent Workbook and Syllabus can be downloaded from the Thrive website.
 Fill in the information for the meetings and include the following:

 - Registration deadline (if applicable),

 - Dates and times for each meeting in the Meeting Summary area and for each meeting, and

 - Homework due dates.